vadymmarkov/Malibu/README.md

 ## Logging

-If you want to see some request, response and error info in the console, you get this awesome feature for free.
+If you want to see some request, response and error info in the console, you get this for free.
 Just choose one of the available log levels:

 * `None` - logging is disabled, so your console is not littered with networking stuff.